iMarketsLive is a network marketing company founded in 2013 that offers financial trading software with an affiliate program.

 If that’s true, it’s refreshing, considering how many MLMs are so obvious about focusing almost exclusively on the network marketing aspect of their company and not at all about the product/customer.
 Considering the founder’s primary experience is in the industry of their product and not in network marketing, there’s a chance he’s not just bluffing.

-Just last month, the company also announced Alex Morton as their new Vice President of Sales.
-The guy’s a network marketing prodigy who’s not only been very successful in the industry, but he pretty much founded the “Millennial Movement” that got MLMs to start targeting young folks better before their entire member-base dies out because they’re all baby boomers (ahem, looking at you Avon).
+Terry isn’t the only superstar, either.
+The VP of Sales, Alex Morton, is a network marketing prodigy who’s not only been very successful in the industry but pretty much founded the “Millennial Movement” that got MLMs to start targeting young folks better before their entire member-base dies out because they’re all baby boomers (ahem, looking at you Avon).

 Knowing how to target millennials is one of the most important things any MLM can learn (see the full MLM rankings), so this is good news for iMarketsLive.